How to Go White Water Rafting In The Grand Canyon: Complete Guide

 Near the end of the hike we change into wet shoes and hike through the creek and climb up a narrow crevice, helped by the crew, to a little rock waterfall where this part of the canyon narrows to an end.

-two men standing shin deep in water surrounded by walls of canyon on each side very narrow on river trip through grand canyon
+James and Kevin standing in water surrounded by walls of canyon on each side very narrow on river trip through grand canyon

 Back at the beach, we board the boats and head a little further down river.